U.S. Route 275

-U.S. Route 275 (US 275) is a north–south United States highway that is a branch of US 75.
+U.S. Route 275 (US 275) is a north–south United States Numbered Highway that is a branch of US 75.
 It originally terminated at US 75 in Council Bluffs, Iowa.
-The highway's northern terminus is in O'Neill, Nebraska, at an intersection with U.S. Highway 20 and U.S. Highway 281.
-Its southern terminus is near Rock Port, Missouri, at an intersection with U.S. Highway 136.
+The highway's northern terminus is in O'Neill, Nebraska, at an intersection with US 20 and US 281.
+Its southern terminus is near Rock Port, Missouri, at an intersection with US 136.

 Route description

-U.S. 275 is signed north–south in Missouri and Iowa, while in Nebraska, it is signed east–west.
+US 275 is signed north–south in Missouri and Iowa, while in Nebraska, it is signed east–west.

 Missouri

-U.S. Route 275 begins at an intersection with U.S. Route 136 1 mi west of Rock Port.
+US 275 begins at an intersection with US 136 1 mi west of Rock Port.
 It travels to the north and to the northwest through Atchison County for 16 mi.